tagspaces/documentation/installation.md

 # Installation and Setup

 ## Installing Windows version {#windows}
-The Windows version of TagSpaces is distributed as `zip` file, which can be downloaded for [32bit](https://www.tagspaces.org/downloads/tagspaces-win32.zip) and for [64bit](https://www.tagspaces.org/downloads/tagspaces-win64.zip) versions of Windows, depending on your system.
+The Windows version of TagSpaces is distributed as `zip` file, which can be downloaded for [64bit](https://www.tagspaces.org/downloads/tagspaces-win64.zip) versions of Windows, depending on your system.
 Then you have to just unzip the downloaded file in a folder of your choice somewhere on your system.
 In the unpacked folder you will find a file called `tagspaces.exe`, which can be executed with double click.

 ### Updating the Windows version
 Just exchange the content of your current installation, with the content from the zip-file of a newer release.
 You don't have to worry about your tag library and locations since they are persisted in the users home folder.